butfirstchai.com

 📖 Recipe Card

-Aloo Gosht | Potato Meat Curry
+Aloo Gosht Recipe - Potato and Meat Curry

-Make this comforting Aloo Gosht—a hearty potato and meat curry simmered in a rich, spiced gravy that’s perfect with roti or rice.
-This one-pot dish is simple, full of flavor, and easily comes together for a cozy meal.
+Make this comforting Aloo Gosht-a hearty potato and meat curry simmered in a rich, spiced gravy that's perfect with roti or rice.
+This one-pot dish is simple, full of flavour, and easily comes together for a cozy meal.
 Save the recipe!

 Print Pin Rate SaveSaved!